tough-griff/hyper-one-dark/README.md

-# Atom One Dark for HyperTerm
+# Atom One Dark for Hyper

 [Hyper](https://hyper.is) theme based on [the Atom One Dark theme](https://github.com/atom/one-dark-syntax).
 Forked from @jxnblk's [HyperTerminator](https://github.com/jxnblk/hyperterminator) and modified by @mdo.